-The relative five-year survival rate among children and adolescents diagnosed with cancer is approximately 85 percent.
-As of January 1, 2016, an estimated 21,509 survivors of childhood and adolescent cancer were alive Texas.
+The relative 5-year survival rate among children and adolescents diagnosed with cancer is approximately 85 percent.
+An estimated 22,754 Texans are survivors of childhood and adolescent cancer.
+These are Texans diagnosed with childhood and adolescent cancer between 1995-2016 who were alive as of January 1, 2017.